strongloop/strong-pm/README.md

   -f,--force          Overwrite existing job file if present --upstart VERSION   Specify the version of Upstart, 1.4 or 0.6
                       (default is 1.4)
+  --systemd           Install as a systemd service, not an Upstart job.

+OS Service support:
+  The --systemd and --upstart VERSION options are mutually exclusive.
+  If neither is specified, the service is installed as an Upstart job using a template that assumes Upstart 1.4 or higher.
 ```

 The URL formats supported by `--meetrics STATS` are defined by strong-supervisor.